-If two or more files of equal priority are activated, the files will play sequentially as long as the files are activated.
+If two or more files of equal priority are activated, they will play in the sequence in which they are activated.

 Priority 4 and Priority 5 files may be acknowledged.
 Files are acknowledged by the reception of an acknowledge command on the serial port or activation of the acknowledge input.
 Acknowledged files will play one more time and then be removed from the queue.
 Dry contact activated files must have their input released and then reactivated to play again.